 Browsing Repositories and Repository Groups

 When you select a component or asset, an information view appears on the right.
-This view is shown in Figure: “Information View for a Selection in the Tree View”.
 The information in this view is the same as the asset and component information views for search, but laid out as a series of scrolling panels instead of separate tabs.
-Additionally, in Nexus Repository Manager Pro there will also be a scrolling panel named Component Tags that will present tags information in the same manner as when viewing tag information in the search results view.
+Additionally, in Sonatype Nexus Repository Pro, there will also be a scrolling panel named Component Tags that will present tags information in the same manner as when viewing tag information in the search results view.

 In the event you do not want to give your users full nx-repository-view-* permission to browse, there are a number of limiting options available.